-Notwithstanding the foregoing, no amount shall be granted to a Director if such grant would result in such Director being awarded a greater number of Shares hereunder than the lesser of (i) 1.0% of the Shares outstanding at the grant date, and (ii) within a calendar year, receiving a number of Shares, which together with any awards to such participant under any other equity compensation plan of K-Bro, would exceed \$100,000 in value based on the fair market value of such Shares at the grant date.
+Notwithstanding the foregoing, no amount shall be granted to a Director if such grant would result in such Director being awarded a greater number of Shares, amount of cash or combination thereof, as applicable, than the lesser of (i) 1.0% of the Shares outstanding at the grant date, (ii) within a calendar year, receiving a number of Shares, which together with any awards to such participant under any other incentive plan of K-Bro, would exceed \$100,000 in value based on the fair market value of such Shares at the grant date, and (iii) within a calendar year, receiving an amount of cash, which together with any awards to such participant under any other incentive plan of K-Bro, would exceed \$100,000 in value based on the fair market value of such Shares at the grant date.

-For Ms. McCurdy, there are two components of long term incentives ("LTI") provided to her which are defined as follows:
+For Ms. McCurdy, there are two components of long-term incentives ("LTI") provided to her which are defined as follows:

-1. Target LTI limited to 60% of base salary. calculated as follows:
+1) Target LTI limited to 60% of base salary, calculated as follows:

-- 70% of the target LTI is based on the achievement of a specified EBITDA target which is determined annually by the CNCG Committee; and - 30% of the target LTI is determined at the discretion of the CNCG Committee.
+i) 70% of the target LTI is based on the achievement of a specified EBITDA target which is determined annually by the CNCG Committee; and ii) 30% of the target LTI is determined at the discretion of the CNCG Committee i) 100% of the stretch LTI is based on the Corporation exceeding a specified EBTIDA stretch target which is determined annually by the CNCG Committee.
+For each percentage by which the Corporation's EBITDA exceeds stretch target, 2.5% of the stretch LTI is earned.